BlaZzes10/BlaZzes10.github.io/_posts/2019-06-27-Primer-Post.md

   private static final String URL_GATEWAY = ""; // TU HOST QUE HARA COMO GATEWAY
   ```
 # Rest of code

+The following code will try to send a whatsapp message to the destination number.
+Its worth mentioning that all this code could be integrated into a graphical interface (swing).
+In subsequent posts I will bring this code in an graphical interface.

 ```java
  public static void main(String[] args) throws Exception {
     String numero = "1321425";  // Número telefónico del destinatario, junto con su código de pais